Recent coming-of-age films have freed themselves from the pervasive white perspective— let’s keep them coming

 In the 1990s, there was an influx of black coming-of-age films like Spike Lee’s Crooklyn (1994) and Gina Prince-Bythewood’s Love and Basketball (2000).
 These two films were great for the decade, as they highlighted the relatability in the black youth experience.

-However, growing up in the 2000s, I noticed a halt in films that capture the experience of black young people.
+However, growing up in the 2000s, I noticed a halt in films capturing the experience of black, racialized young people.

 According to a 2018 study on women in TV and film, 70 per cent of major female film characters were white, while 18 per cent were black.
 While it’s frustrating to see this number, it’s not surprising.
 There have always been black characters in coming-of-age films, but usually, when cast, they’re a token character, a filler or a supporting role to the protagonist.